renatols-jf/spboot-chassi/README.md

     is to be recorded.
 If not available, defaults to `RATIO_BASED_SAMPLE`.
 - `instrumentation.tracing.ratio`: Double, defaults to 0.1.
 Determines the percentage of requests which should be recorded, in which 0 means none and 1 means all.
-- `instrumentation.tracing.auto-propagation-enable`: Boolean, defaults to `true`.
+- `instrumentation.tracing.auto-propagation-enabled`: Boolean, defaults to `true`.
 Determines if `ApiCall` requests will automatically propagate the traceparent header. `ApiCall` supports an override for request by request configuration.
 - `instrumentation.tracing.add-custom-prefix`: Boolean, defaults to `true`.
 Indicates whether the `custom.` preffix will be added to span attributes added via `SpanAttribute` or `SpanAttributeParamenter`.